dsidavis/PlantTables/README.md

 to it from R.

 ## Getting the Documents
-We need an image of each page to pass to tesseract.
+We need an image of each page in a PDF to pass to tesseract.

-So first we need to convert the multi-page PDF documents into separate pages.
+When exploring the tables initially, we used OSX's Preview application to manually convert several individual pages in PDF documents to PNG.
+It turns out  that the quality of these is superior to the "default" generated with ImageMagick's convert or PdfBox's PDFToImage code.
+(We did use various command line arguments for convert.
+PDFToImage doesn't provide command line options for controlling the quality.)

+Of course, we don't want to manually select, export and specify the name of the target file for each page.
+But we do want to use Preview in the absence of finding a way to produce as high quality.
+Accordingly, we use OSX's Automator program to create a simple application that will do this programmatically.
+The resulting application is in ConvertPDFToPNG.app.
+It currently contains the names of the original PDFs from 1981 to  1997.
+Open the Automator application, select an existing automator application and open this ConvertPDFToPNG.app file/directory.
+In the top right corner, click on the run (>) button and let it work.
+It will create 890 files.

+There were issues with it creating duplicates of each page.
+That appears to not happen now.

+Originally, we used [pdfbox](https://pdfbox.apache.org/) for this.
+This works fine for splitting the PDF into multiple single-page PDF files.
+Unfortunately, its conversion of an individual PDF page to PNG results in significant loss in quality and compromises the OCR.
-We use [pdfbox](https://pdfbox.apache.org/) for this and the R function `splitPDFs()` and `splitPDF()` in  [pdfSplitImages.R](pdfSplitImages.R) do this.
+The functions `splitPDFs()` and `splitPDF()` in  [pdfSplitImages.R](pdfSplitImages.R) separate a PDF file into single-page PDFs.
-After extracting each page, we convert the single-page PDF to a PNG file, again using pdfbox.
+After extracting each page, we can convert the single-page PDF to a PNG file, again using pdfbox.
 The R function `pdfToImage()` does this.